Ashutosh-Narvekar10/Cricket-Attax-Card-Design/README.md

  Cricket-Attax-Card-Design

 Hi Guys!
-Being passionate about cricket I have created a web-based card generator for cricket enthusiast like me.
+As a cricket enthusiast, I have designed a card generator website as my first web development project using HTML, CSS and JS.
+I have listed down the features of my project.
 ---
 ##  Features
 - Custom Card Creation : Users can enter player details (name, specialty, stats, etc.) and generate a personalized card.